If you are looking for the best shaving bowls on the market, you have come to the right place.

 Otherwise, if you use any other type of shaving product, you can merely lather up with your fingers as usual.

-An Introduction to Shaving Bowls, Mugs and Scuttles
+What to Know About Shaving Bowls, Mugs and Scuttles

 In the past, shaving bowls or mugs were something that all men owned, but with the advent of other shaving methods, they’ve gone by the wayside.